This article (Digital business strategy post-Covid-19: Top 5 goals to accelerate business ) was first published on ITProPortal

 No-code applications are the first and the utmost foundational steps to providing a seamless digital experience.
 So what is no-code in the first place?

 No-code development is the process of using simple mechanics such as drag-and-drop and choosing from the given options to build an app.
-The platform is essentially a visual environment wherein individuals with absolutely no knowledge about coding can create a fully-functional and easy-to-use app.
+The platform is essentially a visual environment wherein individuals without coding knowledge can create a fully-functional and easy-to-use app.

 No-code apps allow a hassle-free transition into remote working and respect social distancing policies.
 By building no-code apps for your processes, you can totally ensure the safety of your employees!
 Trust us, organizations are looking into no-code platforms to implement apps as quickly as possible and ensure business continuity to remain competitive and drive growth!